File for Guardianship

-The law also allows an adult to designate another adult to make medical decisions for him or her.
-This is similar to a Power of Attorney but focuses on medical issues versus financial affairs.
+Adults may also designate a health care surrogate prior to incapacitation.
+This is similar to a Power of Attorney but focuses on medical decisions rather than financial affairs.

-A representative of a consenting adult may become payee of government benefits like Social Security Income and Veterans’ benefits.
-This person then is able to manage these funds on behalf of the individual.
+A consenting adult may designate a payee of government benefits (Social Security and Veterans’).
+The payee manages these funds on behalf of the individual.
 Payees are established through the specific agencies and not through the court system.

 When should Guardianship or Conservatorship be considered?

 Anyone with sufficient personal knowledge of a respondent’s functional impairment may file a petition for guardianship.
 It should be noted that physical disability alone is an insufficient basis for guardianship.
 Common diagnosis of those under guardianship include, but are not limited to, dementia, intellectual disability, traumatic brain injuries, and mental illness.
 Guardianship/Conservatorship grants a fiduciary legal authority to transact personal and financial business on behalf of another.

 Guardianship/Conservatorship occurs when there is a legal finding that a disabled person (ward), is unable to make informed decisions about their personal and/or financial affairs.
 A guardian is appointed to handle personal affairs and/or a conservator is appointed to handle financial affairs.

 The judge or a jury must determine if an individual is disabled.
 After the verdict, a judge will determine who will serve as guardian/conservator.
 In the event of a partial disability, the judge will decide which right(s) the ward retains (i.e. right to vote, drive, enter into contacts, etc.).
 The conservator must use the ward’s assets to provide food, shelter, clothing for the ward and the guardians must make decision about the ward’s personal needs including consenting to medical procedures, with some restrictions.